 See the Bay OK Geographe Gardeners Resources Kit below for some great information to assist you with your Bay OK gardening to help you nurture your soil, use fertiliser responsibly, use water efficiently, grow local native species and encourage biodiversity into your garden.
 Hardcopies of the guides are available from GeoCatch’s office on Duchess Street, Busselton.

 GeoCatch’s Bay OK project has developed six demonstration gardens in Busselton and Dunsborough to show gardeners how to create beautiful sustainable Bay OK gardens.
 The demonstration gardens are set to inspire gardeners to use waterwise, nutrient wise, wildlife attracting and waterways friendly approaches as described in the Bay OK Garden Guides.

 For tips on how to make your garden a BAY OK Garden, explore the image below and click for more information.

-- effective & responsible fertiliser use
+Resources to help you with Effective & responsible fertiliser use

-- incorporate local native plant species
+Resources on Growing local native species

 Resources to help Encourage biodiversity into your garden